eric80116/crescendo-workshop/02-DATASETS-AND-SCHEMA.md

 ![04-dataset-and-schema-5](/static/image/04-dataset-and-schema-5.png)

+> **Note**
-**It would take some time for checking your dataset and schema, you can keep moving on next step to import user dataset**
+> It would take some time for checking your dataset and schema, you can keep moving on next step to import user dataset

 ## Create User dataset
 1. Click Import user data